darqus/webrtc/readme.md

 ## Features

-- Record browser screen and audio
+- Record browser screen and audio from a neighboring tab
 - Pause and resume recording
-- Play back recorded video
+- Play back the recorded video
-- Save recorded video to file
+- Save the recorded video to a file

 ## Usage